ShibuInu/Legion-Y7000-Hackintosh-Opencore/README.md

 Use [Dortina's Opencore guide](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/) to make the USB.
 Once you're done with that, just delete the EFI folder and 'boot' on the USB and replace it with the one provided in 'Legion Hackintosh' and boot off the USB.

-## Updates

-**Update - October 16 2020**

-Ive booted into the installer.
-For some reason the ethernet isnt working.
-To be fixed.

-**Update - October 17 2020**

-I fixed ethernet and am now booted into catilina.
-Also added itlwm.kext for intel internet.
-There is a .dmg for "heliport".
-Run that when you're booted into catilina.

-**Update - October 17 2020**

-ive fixed nearly everything on catilina (except trackpad, not going to use ssdt-xosi cause its gonna break windows booting) Big Sur Eta S0n (ill be starting work on big sur)

-ill be posting the final release for catilina soon.